olivierverdier/spinsys/README.md

 ## About

 This is a symplectic midpoint solver for *spin systems*.
 These systems are symplectic differential equations derived from the Lie–Poisson structure of a product of spheres.
-The paper "[Discrete time Hamiltonian spin systems][1]" gives the details of the setting and the method.
+The papers "[Symplectic integrators for spin systems](http://arxiv.org/abs/1402.4114)", "[A minimal-coordinate symplectic integrator on spheres](http://arxiv.org/abs/1402.3334)" and "[Geometry of discrete-time spin systems](http://arxiv.org/abs/1505.04035)" gives the details of the setting and the method, as well as a theoretical background.

-The method and the implementation are a joint work of [R. I. McLachlan][2], [K. Modin][3] and [O. Verdier][4].
+The method and the implementation are a joint work of [R. I. McLachlan](https://www.massey.ac.nz/~rmclachl/), [K. Modin](https://klasmodin.wordpress.com/) and [O. Verdier](https://olivierverdier.com).

 ## How to use it